ntanis-dev/essentials-for-spotify/README.md

   Toggles between playing and pausing the current song.

 - **Previous Song**\
   Skips to the previous song.
+Hold for backward seek.

 - **Next Song**\
   Advances to the next song.
+Hold for forward seek.

 - **Backward Seek**\
   Seek backward in the current song.